 Is adding Amex Platinum authorized users worth it?

-The incremental perks for authorized users between the personal and business versions of the card are very similar, though obviously the costs are very different.
-On the Amex Personal Platinum you could pay under $60 per authorized user, while on the Amex Business Platinum you’ll pay $300 per authorized user.
+The incremental perks for authorized users between the personal and business versions of the card are very similar, though obviously the costs are different.
+On the Amex Personal Platinum you’ll pay $195 per authorized user, while on the Amex Business Platinum you’ll pay $300 per authorized user.

-Personally I feel like a key aspect of maximizing the Amex Platinum is adding authorized users, given the rich benefits.
+Personally I feel like an aspect of maximizing the Amex Platinum is adding authorized users, given the rich benefits.